data301-2021-summer2/project-group04-project/data/raw/README.md

 # Raw data folder

-Use this folder to store raw data.
+Use to store raw data:
+* Netflix data